 Create the syntactic analysis phase of ish.
-That is, create a parser whose input is a token array and whose output is a pipeline consisting of commands.
+That is, create a parser whose input is a token array and whose output is a command.

 Write the high-level code that calls your parser.
 The code should pass the token array (created by your lexical analyzer) to your parser.